Brigandine (video game)

 Brigandine is a turn-based strategy game for the PlayStation video game console, created by developer Hearty Robin and released in 1998.
 It was released in North America by Atlus the same year, under the title Brigandine: The Legend of Forsena.
-In 2000, Hearty Robin released an expanded version of the game called Brigandine: Grand Edition, which included multiplayer support, along other new features.
-In the game, the player chooses one of the nations of the fictional continent of Forsena, and has the goal of conquering the other nations by taking their castles, using troops composed of human commanders and fictional creatures.
+In 2000, Hearty Robin released an expanded version of the game called Brigandine: Grand Edition, which included multiplayer support along with other new features.
+In the game, the player chooses one of the nations of the fictional continent of Forsena, and has the goal of conquering the other nations by taking their castles, using troops composed of humanoid commanders and fictional creatures.
 Although primarily a strategy game, it also includes some characteristics of tactical role-playing games.

-A sequel titled Brigandine: The Legend of Runersia, developed by Matrix Software and published by Happinet, released on the Nintendo Switch on June 25, 2020.
+A sequel titled Brigandine: The Legend of Runersia, developed by Matrix Software and published by Happinet, was released on the Nintendo Switch in June 2020.

 Gameplay

 In Brigandine, the player controls one of the six playable nations.
-Each nation possess a number of troops and castles.
-Each troop is composed of a human leader, called rune knight, and fictional creatures such as dragons, ghouls and fairies, which are called "monsters".
+Each nation possesses a number of units and castles.
+Units are organized into troops, each of which is composed of a human (or Elven) leader called a "Rune Knight" (or "knight" for short) and fictional creatures called "monsters", which include dragons, ghouls, and pixies.
 The goal of the player is to conquer the entire continent by attacking the enemy castles with the controlled nation's troops (or troops from allied nations).
 Likewise, troops are also used to protect the controlled nation's castles from enemy troops' attacks.
 Brigandine features two gameplay modes, both turn-based: a preparation mode and a battle mode.